NickMaev/react-core-boilerplate/README.md

 # Changes
 Version | Date | Description
 ---|---|---
+1.2 | 2018-10-18 | Updated dependency of "ASP.NET Core" package due to vulnerability.
+Added feature which allows you to pass JSON objects to URL query for GET and DELETE methods.
 1.1 | 2018-10-16 | Fixed `AppRoute` component.
 Solved issue with passing params to components from React Router.

 # Description
 React Core Boilerplate is a starting point for building universal/isomorphic React applications with ASP.NET Core 2.
 It bases on the TypeScript and other libraries for creating powerfull web applications.
 All work fine out of the box.
-Also helpful for newbies.
+Also is helpful for newbies.
-In project exists fake authorization system, you can change it to Identity or another.
+The project contains a fake authorization system, so you can change it to Identity or another.

 # Usage